 MFDS is responsible for regulating pesticide residues in foodstuffs, in accordance with the maximum residue levels (MRLs) set in the Food Code.
-As of December 2018, MFDS has set MRLs for 469 pesticides in agricultural products.
-The Food Code also lists MRLs for 84 pesticides and 193 veterinary drugs in meat, fish, eggs and milk products.
-In addition to the Food Code, MFDS has set-up an MRL database for agricultural products with English subtitles: MRL Database.
+As of December 2019, MFDS has set MRLs for 500 pesticides in agricultural products.
+The Food Code also lists MRLs for 99 pesticides and 194 veterinary drugs in meat, fish, eggs and milk products.
+In addition to the Food Code, MFDS has set-up an MRL database for agricultural products with English subtitles: MRL Database

-MFDS will begin implementation of its previously announced pesticide Positive List System (PLS) on January 1, 2019.
-As such, a 0.01ppm default tolerance will apply when there is no established MRL in the Korean Food Code.
+MFDS began implementation of its previously announced pesticide Positive List System (PLS) on January 1, 2019.
+As such, a 0.01ppm default tolerance applies when there is no established MRL in the Korean Food Code.
 Korea has three categories of MRLs in their Food Code: one is for national MRLs based upon domestic registration, another is for import tolerances that are based upon residue data from the third country, and the other consists of temporary MRLs that are set for a smooth PLS implementation.
 These temporary MRLs will be deleted after the end of 2021 unless national MRLs or import tolerances are set by that time.
 MRLs established in the Food Code for a pesticide on a particular agricultural product, apply to both domestic and imported products.
-For details on Korea's PLS implementation, please refer to GAIN report KS 1843.
+For details on Korea's PLS implementation, please refer to GAIN report KS 1843 in the FAS GAIN system.

-MFDS is also planning to implement a PLS for veterinary drugs.
-No timeline has been determined yet.
+MFDS is also planning to implement a PLS for veterinary drugs in coming years.
+No timeline has been announced yet.
+Post will provide an update on this when it is available.